phkaiser13/PeitchGIT/SECURITY.md

 Please include the following information in your report:

 -   A clear description of the vulnerability and its potential impact.
--   The version of `phgit` affected.
+-   The version of `ph` affected.
 -   Steps to reproduce the vulnerability, including any specific commands, configurations, or code snippets.
 -   Any proof-of-concept code or exploit you have developed.

 ## Supported Versions

-Only the latest released version of `phgit` is actively supported with security patches.
+Only the latest released version of `ph` is actively supported with security patches.
 We encourage you to use the most recent version available.

 | Version | Supported          |
 | ------- | ------------------ |